Bernie Sanders on Iraq

 - Voted NO on designating Iran’s Revolutionary Guards as terrorists.
 (September 2007)

-- Voted YES on redeploying non-essential U.S. troops out of Iraq in 9 months.
+- Voted YES on withdrawing non-essential U.S. troops out of Iraq in 9 months.
 (December 2007)

 Iraq War Spending Bills to Aid Veterans and Vermonters

-Between 2003 and 2011, the United States Congress tried to pass ten different bills to fund the Iraq War, one per year.
-Bernie voted against six, and voted for these four:
+Between 2003 and 2011, Congress tried to pass ten different bills to fund the Iraq War, one each year.
+Bernie voted against six of them, and voted for these four:

 - 2006: Emergency Supplemental Appropriations Act for Defense, the Global War on Terror, and Hurricane Recovery